narenvivek/ingress-cert-mgr/README.md

 The exceptions are:

-* Local K8s cluster that you might have deployed with your `Docker Desktop`
+* Local K8s cluster that you might have deployed with your `Docker Desktop` will NOT work
 * Cert Manager portion of the description below will also NOT work for private clusters (E.g.: clusters behind Azure Private Endpoint or behind Azure App Gateway that already has an edge cert deployed)

 You will need the following: